 St Patrick's, what a great school!
 How lucky we are to have so many opportunities and great times to treasure.
 This year focused once again on the wellbeing of students which culminated in Wellbeing week each Term.
-The students had opportunities to participate in Meditation Monday, Thankful Tuesday, Wellbeing Wednesday, Thoughtful Thursday and Fantastic Friday.
-This was reinforced by the peer support sessions on resilience, teaching the whole school how to bounce back when times are tough.
+The students had opportunities to participate in many different activities, with a different theme, for example, 'pass it forward'.
+The peer support sessions on resilience, teaching the whole school how to bounce back when times are tough reinforced the wellbeing of others.